 - The garnishes I choose are all optional and yet you won’t regret adding them.
 The flavors all worked so well together.
 With the plain greek yogurt I used a 6 oz container and added the juice of 1/2 a lime.
 It made for a perfect consistency and tasted so yummy.
 I also absolutely loved having the tortillas chips and roasted red peppers on my bowl of soup.

 This Fall Fiesta Sweet Potato Soup will keep you warm on chilly nights and will be a fiesta for your taste buds.

 - 6-8 cups chicken broth *depending on desired thickness

-- 3 large sweet potatoes peeled & diced *approximately 9 cups diced
+- 3 lg sweet potatoes *approximately 9 cups peeled and diced

 - 1 med brown onion